 Stephen was born and raised in Braddock Pennsylvania, a Borough of Pittsburgh.
 He was raised Byzantine Catholic in a very close knit community.
 He went to college in Arkansas where he met his wife Cyndy and married after graduation.
 In the early years of the marriage Cyndy became convicted by the Holy Spirit and started to consume sermon tapes by Pastor Al Martin, sent by her sister.
 Through the work of the Holy Spirit she was saved, and Stephen started to become convicted of his own sin nature.
 Stephen was saved by the Grace of God and soon embraced the Doctrines of Grace.
 The family has lived in Arkansas, North Eastern Pennsylvania and now Arizona.
 His employment with Wells Fargo Bank spans 37 years and he currently is a Database Analyst.
 Stephen has been involved in various church ministries throughout his life from trips to Mexico to build houses, to high school/young adult ministries and recently the Lakeshore Project.
 He also has a passion to serve those struggling with addictions.
 The Kountz family has three grown children, Kelley, Caleb and Karis plus eight grandchildren all residing in the Gilbert area.

 Darrell was raised in Kearney, Nebraska.
 Darrell met his wife, Janet, while in high school.
 They dated 3 years and married shortly after he joined the U. S. Air Force.
 Darrell served for four years and then moved to Mesa, Arizona in 1971.
 Darrell sought employment as a carpenter and worked three years for other contractors.
 Darrell and Janet started their own remodeling and carpentry business, The Carpenter Company, in 1974.
 It was active until December of 2004.
 TheCarpenterCo.com is now a website encouraging believers to actively witness in word and deed and evangelize the lost.
 The site also points people to Christ as the only way to be right with God.
 He was converted in the early seventies as God used his wife, a pastor, the Word and the Holy Spirit to show him that Jesus Christ was the only way to be right with God.
 Darrell and Janet have three grown children and nine grandchildren.
 Their oldest daughter (Lori) and son-in-law (Pete who is now an elder at GCC) and three grandchildren attend Grace Covenant Church.
 Their son, and four grandsons reside in Green Valley, AZ.
 Darrell is a 1984 graduate of Redeemer Theological Seminary.
 He was an Elder at the Church of the Redeemer of Mesa for 2 years.
 He was ordained in 1983 and pastored the Church of the Redeemer, Chandler Heights for 3 years from 1983-1986.
 He was an Elder at Cornerstone Bible Church of Mesa for 4 years.
 Darrell has his NANC Certification Level II in Biblical Counseling (Nouthetic).
 He and his wife Janet (Level 1 NANC Certified) head up the Counseling, Discipleship Ministry at Grace Covenant Church.
 Darrell counsels the men, Janet counsels the women and they team counsel couples.
-Darrell is also the Director of the newly established (BCTCofAZ) Biblical Counseling & Training Center of AZ now Certified by NANC (National Association of Nouthetic Counselors).
+Darrell is also serves in the (BCTCofAZ) Biblical Counseling & Training Center of AZ now Certified by NANC (National Association of Nouthetic Counselors).

 Kathi has been serving in the capacity of church secretary at Grace Covenant since August 1999.
 Many of her duties include: producing the weekly church bulletins and inserts, prayer request sheets, attendance record, monthly calendars, and bi-annual fellowship directory; sending out visitor and congregation letters; copying and compiling curriculum materials for Sunday school teachers and selected music materials for the music director; answering the phone and other general office responsibilities.